Have you ever wondered guinea pigs can eat oranges?

 Here are the top trending guinea pig products right now:

-Oranges are rich in fibers, potassium, calcium, vitamin C, vitamin A, vitamin B, and many others, all of which are very important for pigs, and pigs must get these supplements in their diets for the proper functioning of their bodies.
+Oranges are rich in fibers, potassium, calcium, vitamin C, vitamin A, vitamin B, and many others, all of which are very important for a guinea pig’s healthy diet.